wdv4758h/pypy-extradoc/blog/draft/py3k-status-update-7.rst

 we can work on thanks to all of the people who donated_ to the `py3k proposal`_.

-There was an increased amount of activity this month.
+The biggest news is that this month Philip started to work on py3k in parallel to Antonio.
+As such, there was an increased amount of activity.

 The `py3k buildbots`_ now fully translate the branch every night and run the Python standard library tests.

-We currently pass 160 out of approximately 355 test modules, fail 144 and skip apprixmately 51.
+We currently pass 160 out of approximately 355 modules of CPython's standard test suite, fail 144 and skip apprixmately 51.

-o work on dictviews (keys/values/items)

-o _csv
+Some highlights:

+o dictviews (the objects returned by dict.keys/values/items) has been greatly improved, and now they full support set operators

+o a lot of tests has been fixed wrt complex numbers (and in particular the ``__complex__`` method)

+o _csv has been fixed and now it correctly handles unicode instead of bytes

-o more parser fixes, py3 list comprehension semantics
+o more parser fixes, py3k list comprehension semantics; now you can no longer access the list comprehension variable after it finishes

 o 2to3'd most of our custom lib_pypy

-o py3-enabled pyrepl (readline works in the repl!), builtins.input() (pdb seems to work!)
+o py3-enabled pyrepl: this means that finally readline works at the command prompt, as well as builtins.input(). ``pdb`` seems to work, as well as fancycompleter_ to get colorful TAB completions :-)

 o py3 round